datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 of any other federal, state or local law and shall allocate such amounts to those Unit Holders with respect to which such amounts were withheld.

-Section 8.3  Limitations on Distribution  TC "Section 8.3  Limitations on Distributions" \\f C \\l "2" .
+Section 8.3  Limitations on Distribution.
 Notwithstanding any provision to the contrary contained in this Agreement, the Company shall not make a distribution to any Unit Holder on account of its interest in the Company if such distribution would violate § 25-30 of the Act or other applicable law.

-Section 8.4  Guaranteed Payments  TC "Section 8.4  Guaranteed Payments"
+Section 8.4  Guaranteed Payments.
-\\f C \\l "2" .
 Each Member shall receive guaranteed payments for services rendered at such times and in such amounts as shall be determined by the Manager.

-**
- ARTICLE IX
- ACCOUNTING AND RECORDS**  TC "ARTICLE IX.
-Accounting and Records" \\f C \\l "1"
+**ARTICLE IX ACCOUNTING AND RECORDS**

-Section 9.1  Financial and Tax Reporting  TC "Section 9.1  Financial and Tax Reporting" \\f C \\l "2" .** **The Company shall prepare its financial statements and its income tax information returns using such methods of accounting and tax year as the Manager deems necessary or appropriate under the Code and Treasury Regulations.
+Section 9.1  Financial and Tax Reporting.
+The Company shall prepare its financial statements and its income tax information returns using such methods of accounting and tax year as the Manager deems necessary or appropriate under the Code and Treasury Regulations.

-Section 9.2  Supervision; Inspection of Books  TC "Section 9.2 Supervision; Inspection of Books" \\f C \\l "2" .** **Proper and complete books of account and records of the business of the Company shall be kept under the supervision of the Manager at the Company's principal office and at such other place as designated by the Manager.
+Section 9.2  Supervision; Inspection of Books.
+Proper and complete books of account and records of the business of the Company shall be kept under the supervision of the Manager at the Company's principal office and at such other place as designated by the Manager.